alexwky/missLASSO/README.md

 # Dataset

-The input dataset consist of 3 components outcome variable `Y`, covariates `X` and potentially missing covariates `S`.
+The input dataset should be in `.csv` format and consist of 3 components outcome variable `Y`, covariates `X` and potentially missing covariates `S`.
 Therefore, dataset is a `n x (p+k+1)` amatrix, where `n` is the sample size, `p` is the number of covariates and `k` is the number of potentially missing covariates.
 The dataset should be in following format:
 |Outcome variable| 1st covariate |2nd covariate|...|pth covariate|1st missing covariate|2nd missing covariate|...|kth missing covariate|
 |---|---|---|---|---|---|---|---|---|
 ||||||||||